Margaret Meagher: Diplomatic career

-In 1942, in response to the Canadian wartime effort in World War II, the Department of External Affairs held special competitions as an “emergency measure” to recruit educated women as clerks to temporarily replace the officers who had left to fight in Europe.
+In 1942, in response to the Canadian wartime effort in World War II, the Department of External Affairs held special competitions as an "emergency measure" to recruit educated women as clerks to temporarily replace the officers who had left to fight in Europe.
 Meagher was one of twelve women who passed the foreign service entrance examination and became the first female diplomats to join the department.
 These women served in the roles of junior foreign service officers but were paid as grade-four clerks.

-In 1944-45, Meagher was temporarily posted to Washington, D.C., to replace various diplomats who were recalled to assist in the repatriation of Canadian troops toward the end of the war.
-In 1945, she was then posted to the Embassy of Canada in Mexico City, serving under Hugh Llewellyn Keenleyside.
-There, she formally acted as Third Secretary, but her position was described as “local rank,” meaning she was considered a foreign secretary abroad but maintained her status and salary as a clerk in Ottawa.
+In 1944–45, Meagher was temporarily posted to Washington, D.C., to replace various diplomats who were recalled to assist in the repatriation of Canadian troops toward the end of the war.
+In 1945, she was posted to the Embassy of Canada in Mexico City, serving under Hugh Llewellyn Keenleyside.
+There, she formally acted as Third Secretary, but her position was described as "local rank", meaning she was considered a foreign secretary abroad but maintained her status and salary as a clerk in Ottawa.

-In 1947, when the Canadian government lifted its ban on hiring female officers, Meagher passed the necessary exams and was officially appointed Second Secretary rank in the Canadian Foreign Service.
-After finishing her term in Mexico, she served in Ottawa from 1949 to 1953, and attended several United Nations conferences during this time.
-She was then transferred to London, serving under Norman Alexander Robertson, and appointed the rank of First Secretary (1953–1955) on the Canadian High Commission, and later appointed to the position of Counselor (1955–1956).
+In 1947, when the Canadian government lifted its ban on hiring female officers, Meagher passed the necessary exams and was officially appointed to Second Secretary rank in the Canadian Foreign Service.
+After finishing her term in Mexico, she served in Ottawa from 1949 to 1953, and attended several United Nations conferences during that time.
+She was then transferred to London, serving under Norman Alexander Robertson, and appointed to the rank of First Secretary (1953–1955) on the Canadian High Commission, and later to the position of Counselor (1955–1956).

 Ambassadorial career

 In 1957, Meagher was appointed to Israel as chargé d’affaires, and then as the full-time resident Canadian ambassador to Israel in 1958.
-In this appointment, which she held until 1961, Meagher became the first Canadian women to hold an ambassadorial position.
+In this appointment, which she held until 1961, Meagher became the first Canadian woman to hold an ambassadorial position.
 She simultaneously served as High Commissioner to Cyprus from April to December 1961.

-Meagher next became the Canadian ambassador to Austria from 1962-1966, and in this position was the first and only female ambassador in Vienna.
-During this time, she was also the Canadian representative on the International Atomic Energy Agency, which she would later become chair between 1964 and 1965.
+Meagher next became the Canadian ambassador to Austria from 1962 to 1966, and in this position was the first and only female ambassador in Vienna.
+During this time, she was also the Canadian representative on the International Atomic Energy Agency, of which she was later chair between 1964 and 1965.
 In 1967, Meagher took on the role of Canadian High Commissioner to Uganda and Kenya.
 She broke ground with the terms she served in Israel, Austria, Kenya, Uganda, and Cyprus, as she was the first female head of mission in each of these countries.

 She later worked as Canada's ambassador to Sweden from 1969 until her retirement in 1973.
-During this time, she actively conducted negotiations with the People’s Republic of China and played a key role in establishing Sino-Canadian diplomatic relations by assisting in “[ironing] out Canada’s recognition of communist China.”
+During this time, she actively conducted negotiations with the People’s Republic of China and played a key role in establishing Sino-Canadian diplomatic relations by assisting in "[ironing] out Canada's recognition of communist China."